Basics for ice cream production

 Sundae with different kinds of homemade ice cream

-In the following I would like to explain some basics about ice cream and its production.
-Let's start at the base and take a look at the rough sequence of ice making.
+In the following, I would like to explain a few basics about ice cream and its production.
+Let's start at the base and first look at the rough sequence of ice cream production.

 Basic steps for making ice cream